BTrifonov/BTrifonov/README.md

 ### Hi there 👋

+I am recently graduated Information Systems student, coming from Bulgaria and currently residing in Munich, Germany.
+- 🔭 I’m currently working on small personal projects.
+- 🌱 I’m currently revising Java and learning JavaScript, Python and C++.
+- - 👯 I’m open-minded to collaborate on different projects.

 <!--
 **BTrifonov/BTrifonov** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: